 While there are different types of flu vaccines available, for most people simply getting the flu vaccine — any flu vaccine — is what matters most.

 Generally speaking, the type of flu vaccine you receive is decided by the location of where you receive your vaccine.
-However, people should understand that there are different ways that flu vaccines are manufactured, and different types of vaccines that may be more appropriate for some people based on their age, medical conditions, or medical history.
+However, there are different ways that flu vaccines are manufactured, and different types of vaccines that may be more appropriate for some people based on their age, medical conditions, or medical history.

 The most commonly administered flu vaccine is a quadrivalent vaccine, which provides protection against the four strains of influenza most likely to be circulating each season.